wasabipesto/valinor/README.md

 - I intend to upgrade as I migrate things in (I'm looking at you, Synapse)
 - 2 GB Memory / 50 GB Disk / NYC3 - Ubuntu 20.04 (LTS) x64

-My monitoring server is named Sauron and will live in DigitalOcean when I will it into being.

 My compute/fileserver is named Celebrimbor and lives on my home network:
 - 2x Xeon 2678 v3, 64GB Memory
 - 6x 12TB WD Elements shucked, in RAID5